Modern slavery statement

 For roles that require DBS; each relevant role clearly states the requirement for DBS and the level of DBS associated with that role and the relevant DBS is undertaken for all offered candidates where it is a role requirement.

-During the year we have established our internally delivered procurement service giving us greater controls on our supply chain management and who assess the actual and potential risks within our supply chains.
-To do this effectively, we have put in place a Due Diligence Policy for all of our suppliers.
-This includes the selection questionnaire which asks all bidders to demonstrate that they comply with the Act.
-In addition the members of the procurement service are designated to key categories of spend enabling them to be specialists in each market as they better understand where the potential risks may occur.
+Last year we established our internally delivered procurement service giving us greater controls on our supply chain management and who assess the actual and potential risks within our supply chains.
+We put in place a Due Diligence Policy for all suppliers which includes the a standard selection or eligibility questionnaire which asks all bidders to demonstrate that they comply with the Act.
+In addition, the members of the procurement service are designated to key categories of spend enabling them to be specialists in each market as they better understand where the potential risks may occur.

-We have contracts with supply chain members and in many cases those contracts are for several years' duration.
-We have introduced a contractual requirement for suppliers that they do not engage in any activity that is contrary to the Act.
+All our standard contracts contain clauses and contractual requirements that our suppliers do not engage in any activity that is contrary to the Act.
 Where a contract has been renewed during the year or any new contract has been entered into, that contract term has been applied.
 Over time, we will achieve the inclusion of the contractual requirement in all supplier relationships.

 Our suppliers have been mapped to identify those who carry the greatest risk to our business including in relation to modern slavery.
 We will continue to enhance the assurances we seek from supply chain members as to their avoidance of modern slavery and human trafficking.